dianakorka/Data-Science-in-R/Report_1/Project_report1.md

 ## Part 1

-Get the full dataset out of the site.
-Your code should end up with a tibble of a bit more than 600 rows and 9 columns.
-Make sure you take the time to convert each column to the right type and not all character.
+We should end up with a tibble of a bit more than 600 rows and 9 columns.
+I take the time to convert each column to the right type.

-Reading the data.
-I use the tools for scraping non-table data for each of the 9 variables.
-Then I bind the columns into a tibble and generate a row id with rowid\_to\_column()as maybe next time I will have more observations to scrape.
+For reading the data, I use the tools for scraping non-table data for each of the 9 variables.
+Then I bind the columns into a tibble and generate a row id with rowid_to_column() as maybe next time I will have more observations to scrape.

 ``` r
 request<-GET("https://epfl-exts.github.io/rental-scrape/")